 - Casual Questions for building the rapport

-One on one meetings can be really awkward if you don’t build the rapport with your employee right from the very beginning.
-And starting the session with some casual questions related to their life outside of work can be really handy here.
-It’ll help both you and the employee to set the flow for the rest of the meeting and get on with it.
+One-on-one meetings can be awkward if you don't build rapport with your employees right from the very beginning.
+And starting the session with some casual questions related to their life outside of work can be handy.
+It'll help both you and the employee set the flow for the rest of the meeting and get on with it.